nathanblair/jester/README.md

 # How-to
 - Create a test script file in a `tests` (name not strict, but advised) folder (or subfolders) in your project hierarchy
-- In that script file, make a class that extends Test (also `import { Test } from "@sonicoriginalsoftware/jester"`
+- In that script file
+  - `import { Test } from "@sonicoriginalsoftware/jester"`
+  - Make a class that extends Test
   - Override the static async method `Run` (it gets a `TestLogger` instance that is configured with your preference for output format)
   - The following isn't strictly required, but advised
+    - In the `Run` method
       - Initialize `failedAssertions` and `totalAssertions` to 0
       - Increment `failedAssertions` depending on the result of the `Test.Assert` method call
       - Increment `totalAssertions` after each `Test.Assert` method call
       - Return `[failedAssertions, totalAssertions]`

   # `Test.Assert`
   - arg1 is a function callback that will supply the assertion statement (`assert.strictEqual(1, 1)`)